KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api-20/withdraw.md

 #### InternalError

-The request was failed due to a MarketMaker internal error.
+The request was failed due to an AtomicDEX API internal error.

 | Structure | Type   | Description                    |
 | --------- | ------ | ------------------------------ |